1871fotc/1871fotc.github.io/docs/about/brisbane-general-cemetery-handbook-1924.md

 Cross of Sacrifice and Stone of Remembrance.

-Erected by the Anzac Day Commemoration Committee of Queensland, of stone donated by Queensland Government, and unveiled by His Excellency the Governor-General of Australia, the Right Hon, Lord Forster, G.C.M.G, April 25th, 1924.
+Erected by the Anzac Day Commemoration Committee of Queensland, of stone donated by Queensland Government, and unveiled by His Excellency the Governor-General of Australia, the Right Hon, Lord Forster, GCMG, April 25th, 1924.
 (The stone, a solid block weighing 10 tons, was quarried from Helidon, Q.)

 > "They shall not grow old, as we that are left grow old, Age shall not weary them, nor the years condemn;